digao-dalpiaz/DzDirSeek/README.md

 So, if we need to exclude all files that contains the text "app", we can specify at Masks property: `*app*`.
 But in this case, the folder will be excluded too, because they matches the expression `*app*`, and assuming that we want to include this directory because there are another files with other different names.
 In this case, we can use `<F>*app*`.
 This will consider only the file name part when the component checks the masks.

 *These properties depends on **UseMask** property enabled.*

-`ResultKind: TDSResultKind` =

-- rkComplete (default): The result will include the full file path (search path + sub-directories + file name)

-- rkRelative: The result will include only the relative path, without the search path (sub-directories + file name)

-- rkOnlyName: The result will include only the file name, without search path or sub-directories.

 `Sorted: Boolean` = If enabled, it will retrieve directories and files alphabetically sorted. (default False)